sleeptoken7/flutter-memory_game-array-/README.md

+# flutter-memory_game-array

+**Project Title:** Fruit Memory Game.

+**Description:**
+A hybrid mobile application developed using Dart and Flutter.
+It features smooth animations, a colorful UI, and score tracking to improve memory skills.

+**Technologies:**
+Dart, Flutter.

 Fruit Memory Game
 A web-based card-matching game built with Flutter and Dart.
 The game uses array-based logic to manage a 4×3 grid of cards, randomly shuffling fruit pairs at startup.
 Players flip two cards per turn, with the game tracking matches and attempts.